osbox68/Repo/05-Rails/06-Airbnb-Devise/README.md

 rails db:create db:migrate
 ```

-#### 4. Deploy on Heroku
+After that's done, it's time to set up and push to Heroku.
 Even if it's just a skeleton app, it's important to deploy on Heroku **from day one**, and then continuously deploy every day with each new feature.

 ```bash
 heroku create airbnb-<user.lower_github_nickname> --region=REPLACE_WITH_REGION # (eu, us, or any region available in `heroku regions` list)